rev-net/memo/pitch.md

 - **Governance-free**: Governance inefficiencies and takeovers of funds are impossible.
 - **Management-free**: Revnets operate autonomously according to their pre-configured rules, making rug pulls and overreach impossible.
 - **Liquid**: Revnets work with the open market to make and take liquidity, helping startups bootstrap growth and making market manipulation unfavorable.
-- **Deterministic**: Investors, builders, community, and customers each acts within a revnet's known rules, enforced programmatically from start to finish.
+- **Deterministic**: Investors, builders, community, and customers each act within a revnet's known rules, enforced programmatically from start to finish.
 - **Familiar**: Transparency and diligence are simple.
 Once one revnet's workings makes sense, all revnets make sense.

 Revnets also inherit the best properties of Ethereum: